-To meet these additional requirements, additional maximum power reduction (A-MPR) is allowed for the maximum output power as specified in Table 6.2.1-1.
+To meet these additional requirements, additional maximum power reduction (A-MPR) is allowed for the maximum output power as specified in section 6.2.1.
 Unless stated otherwise, an A-MPR of 0 dB shall be used.

-Table 6.2.3.1-1 specifies the additional requirements and allowed A-MPR with corresponding network signalling label and operating band.
-The mapping between network signalling labels and the additionalSpectrumEmission IE defined in 38.331 is specified in Table 6.2.3.1-1A.
-Unless otherwise stated, the allowed A-MPR is in addition to the allowed MPR specified in subclause 6.2.2.
+Table 6.2.3.1-1 specifies the additional requirements with their associated network signalling values and the allowed A-MPR and applicable operating band(s) for each NS value.
+The mapping of NR frequency band numbers and values of and the additionalSpectrumEmission to network signalling labels is specified in Table 6.2.3.1-2.
+Unless otherwise stated, the allowed total back off is maximum of A-MPR and MPR specified in subclause 6.2.2.